 To help students connect their internships and experiences to relevant academic perspectives, students will take a course on Fieldwork in Politics taught in the evening by the Furman professor.
 In this course, students will read scholarly literature relevant to the area they are working in and reflect on its connection to their work experience and observations in an internship journal.
 In addition, students will meet weekly in small groups with the professor to discuss and compare their experiences and to consider what their combined experiences teach them about politics and government, thus encouraging them to use participant observation as a method to study the political world.
 Short written assignments for this class will also require students to practice other methods of inquiry social scientists use to study government and politics in the field—content analysis and elite interviews, for example.

 This course meets the engaged learning requirement in PS or can be used as an upper level elective in PS.

 Course catalog description: Examination of political, civic and cultural aspects of the American political system while living in Washington, DC.
 Includes internship in a government agency or political organization with appropriate academic perspectives.
-8 credits (Spring Semester) or 4 credits (Summer).
+8 credits (Spring Semester).